 The applicant's is responsible for notifying LHC, in writing, of any occurrence of a reprocessing change in a Project.
 Form 8609 will be withheld until the Taxpayer submits a revised application and reprocessing fee.
-Increases to the developer fee as submitted in an application will not be permitted under any circumstances.
+LHC may allow increases to the developer fee in a reprocessing application in excess of the Developer Fee submitted in the original application.
+However, the increased fees must be deferred.